FrontRx/RAMQ-script/README.md

 - Date of Birth
 - Gender

-## Troubleshooting

-If you encounter any issues, please check the dependencies and ensure you are using a valid image URL.

-## Creating server via python flask
+## Deployment as REST API

 - pip3 install virtualenv
 - python3 -m venv env
 - . env/bin/activate
 - pip3 install Flask
-- set FLASK_APP=index.py
-- set FLASK_ENV=development
 - export FLASK_APP=index.py
 - export FLASK_ENV=development
 - flask run
 - . env/bin/deactivate

+## Troubleshooting

+If you encounter any issues, please check the dependencies and ensure you are using a valid image URL.